scottwesley31/Election_Analysis/README.md

 #### Vote Count & Percentage of Total by County
 The vote count and percentage of the total vote for each county is as follows:
-  - Jefferson - 38,855 (10.5%)
+  - **Jefferson - 38,855 (10.5%)**
-  - Denver - 306,055 (82.8%)
+  - **Denver - 306,055 (82.8%)**
-  - Arapahoe - 24,801 (6.7%)
+  - **Arapahoe - 24,801 (6.7%)**

 This was accomplished by creating an empty county list and county votes dictionary as follows:

 ![county_results](https://user-images.githubusercontent.com/107309793/177763389-c0dcd842-cb33-4dcc-8eab-c30edc84597b.png)

-A conditional statement was utilized within the `For row in reader:` for loop screenshotted above (which references the election_results.csv) which appends the unique county names from the file to a list and generating a vote count by initializing the count to zero and incrementing by 1.
-This is done for each county.
-This is executed in the following code.
+A conditional statement was utilized within the `For row in reader:` for loop screenshotted above (references the election_results.csv).
+It appends the unique county names from the file to a list and also generates a vote count by initializing the count to zero and incrementing by 1.
+This is done for each county and executed in the following code.

   ![county_results_2](https://user-images.githubusercontent.com/107309793/177764654-0404fdfa-cebf-46c3-8f78-f190a3132d06.png)